Respect for Human Rights

 Establishment of a Harassment Consultation Service

 SUMCO has established a Harassment Consultation Service to serve as the point of contact for employees to consult about issues related to human rights violations and harassment.
 To ensure that employees can casually seek advice at any time, the consultation services are staffed by both male and female consultants who work based on three principles: (1) protecting the privacy of employees seeking consultation; (2) prohibiting disadvantageous treatment of related persons; and (3) dealing with consultations in a fair manner.
-Investigations are launched for each consultation request received, with the results reported to the management and the party consulting given feedback.
+In particular, the service accepts consultations by e-mail or telephone to keep them confidential.
+Each consultation request received is investigated in the relevant department, measures for rectification and prevention of a recurrence are taken as the situation calls for, and the results are reported to management, while the consulting party is given feedback.
+In addition, the results are shared with the Human Rights Awareness and Promotion Committee, putting them to Group-wide use in measures for preventing a recurrence.

-In 2018, the Harassment Consultation Service handled two consultation cases.
+In 2021, the Harassment Consultation Service handled eleven consultation cases.

 - Harassment Consultation Service System

-We hold harassment training for management-level staff in each region.
-A total 449 people to date have undergone the training.
+We hold harassment training to eradicate harassments for management-level staff in each region.
+In 2021, a total 808 staff members underwent the training.

 Response to Labor Standards Violations

-When issued a court directive for a violation, the SUMCO Group submits a report on the directive to the upper management and members of the Audit and Supervisory Committee, ensures that corrective action is undertaken throughout the Group, and works to raise awareness of the issue and prevent it from reoccurring.
-In 2018, we were not issued any such directives or corrective advisories.
+Based on the ILO Labor Principles, the Group strives to comply with the labor standards and regulations of each country.
+When an administrative directive for a labor standard violation is issued by a governmental authority, the SUMCO Group submits a report on the directive to the upper management and members of the Audit and Supervisory Committee, ensures that corrective action is undertaken throughout the Group, and works to raise awareness of the issue and prevent it from reoccurring.

 The SUMCO Group grants consideration to and respects the rights of all employees, including employees' right to freedom of association based on the laws of the countries and regions in which the SUMCO Group does business.
 We also aim to strengthen labor-management relations while respecting employees' right to assembly and collective bargaining.